Kyra Nijinsky: Portrait of a Dancer

 Kyra Nijinsky was a Russian ballet dancer and the daughter of the famous Vaslav Nijinsky.
-She was painted by Oswald Birley in 1935 and we are pleased to present her to you today – International Dance Day.
+She was painted by Oswald Birley in 1935 and we are pleased to present her to you today.
 Here is her story.

 Kyra Nijinsky was a Russian ballet dancer and the daughter of Vaslav Nijinsky a famous ballet dancer and choreographer.
 He was considered one of the best in his profession of the 20th century, making choreographies for such ballet masterpieces as Le Sacre du Printemps (1913) with music by Igor Stravinsky.

 Her mother, Romola de Pulszky, was a Hungarian socialite and celebrated actress.
 The couple met in South America when the artist’s company Ballet Russes was on tour there.
 The story was simple – he was a dancer, she loved the ballet – they fell in love at first sight and, in 1913, they were soon married.
 Romola became pregnant right away.
 Unusually her newly wedded husband started to have symptoms of ‘couvade syndrome’.
 This is a psychosomatic condition also called “sympathetic pregnancy” which causes a partner to experience symptoms of pregnancy.
 This led to him missing performances and unfortunately, in the end, he was fired!

 Kyra was born in Vienna on June 18, 1914, just 10 days after the assassination of Archduke Franz Ferdinand, at the beginning of the outbreak of the Great War.
-The family began to live the life of “nomads”, travelling round North and South America on dance tours.
+The family began to live the life of “nomads”, traveling round North and South America on dance tours.
 After some years they finally settled in St. Moritz in Switzerland.
 However, they didn’t find the peace they had been longing for.
 Vaslav started to exhibit signs of schizophrenia which laid him low and eventually led to the end of his career…